ardhynugroho/nginx-nap/docs/source/deploy-nic.rst

 As you can see, the pod is running, service & daemonset are defined.

-At this point, the *Ingress Controller* is ready.
+At this point, the *ingress controller* is ready to use.